 This is a step by step series of images that describes how a huge cloth banner was made for a re-enactment of the Boston Tea Party, on April 4, 2009, at Northport Harbor's dock.
-This picture shows how each letter was traced on a Town flag, to ensure exact replication of the size, shape, and placement of each letter.

 1 comment: